PatrickMartinII/Patrick-s-F1-Model/README.md

 Here we begin by exploring more possible features for prediction, and then implement a better process for feature selection, only allowing for features which improve the predictive power of the model.
 We also want to create two models: one to predict the number of DNFs in a race, and then another to predict the ALPC of a race.
 We will use the predicted values from the DNF model as a feature for the ALPC model.
 We also explore how different modeling approaches will habdle the data and then choose the approach which will yield the best predictive power.

 ## Model Features
 Below we list out the chosen features for our model and then give an in depth survey for each.
-The first six features are all continuous data features, while the last four are all categorical data features.
+The first six features are all continuous data features, while the last three are all categorical data features.

 1. [Average Driver Experience on the track (weighted sum)](#Average-Driver-Experience-on-the-track)
 2. [Average Pit Stop Lap, Number, and Time (weighted sum)](#Average-Pit-Stop-Lap,-Number,-and-Time)